World Cup 2026 Fixtures

 FIFA World Cup Favourites

 At the top of the World Cup 2026 outright market, the picture is fairly clear; there is a bunch of elite teams entering the competition as leading contenders, with Spain currently listed as the favourite.
-The latest market review aligns almost perfectly with the FIFA rankings, which help us determine which teams have the strongest chances and frame the tournament even before the first ball is kicked.
+The latest market review aligns almost perfectly with the FIFA rankings, which help us determine which teams have the strongest chances as the tournament progresses.

 There are also several other notable mentions.
 While their chances of winning are lower, it is safe to say that they have the potential to at least reach the Top 3.